Introduction to the OpenAI API

 Whether you are searching for “openai api pricing,” “chatgpt api pricing,” or “gpt api cost,” the answer depends on which model you choose.
 You can always view the most current OpenAI API price list on the official pricing page, but costs vary significantly by model.
 As a general rule, the more capable the model, the higher the per-token cost.

-OpenAI’s model lineup has expanded dramatically.
-Here is the complete pricing breakdown for all actively supported models, sorted from most affordable to most expensive:
+OpenAI’s model lineup has expanded dramatically with the GPT-5.5 release in April 2026.
+Here is the complete pricing breakdown for all actively supported models, organized by family:

 | Model | Input (per 1M tokens) | Cached Input | Output (per 1M tokens) | Context Window | Best For |